Why Website Architecture Is a Local SEO Ranking Factor

 From Google’s perspective, that makes your site harder to trust as the “best answer” for local searches.
 From a human perspective, it makes it easier to leave and choose someone else.

 Strong architecture flips that around: clear service pages, clear locations, and obvious next steps.
-That’s what supports everything from Local SEO to Google Ads and even follow-up systems like the Client Funnel System.
+That’s what supports everything from Local SEO to Google Ads and ultimately to booked jobs.

 Signs Your Architecture Needs Work